RADar-AZDelta/Rabbit-in-a-Blender/README.md

 SQL Server
 ==========

-RiaB as a dependency on the [BCP utility](https://learn.microsoft.com/en-us/sql/tools/bcp-utility) to upload the CSV's to SQL Server.
+RiaB has a dependency on the [BCP utility](https://learn.microsoft.com/en-us/sql/tools/bcp-utility) to upload the CSV's to SQL Server.

 Authors
 ========